 Follow this link to our Maps and Directions page to obtain driving directions and parking information.

 What are the hours of operation for Children’s North Surgery Center?

 Our clinical hours of operation are 6:00 am to 6:00 pm.
 Business office hours are 8:00 am to 5:00 pm.

 Does Children’s North Surgery Center have a parking lot?

 Yes, we provide free parking to our visitors.

 Do you have a cafeteria at Children’s North Surgery Center?

-We do not have a cafeteria at our facility.
+We do not currently have a cafeteria at our facility but we will when construction is finished on the new hospital March 2020.
 There are soda and snack machines on the main floor, on the east end of the building.
 There is also a Bistro across from the vending machines.
 We do not allow food or drink in our surgical waiting area but there is space in the main lobby to sit and enjoy a snack.